EmileTrotignon/blog/monad.md

 You may notice there is also a `prod` function in the presented signature.
-The `prod` function allows to do a regular computation that depends on multiple special ones, but that enforces that the special computation do not depend on each other.
+The `prod` function allows to do a regular computation that depends on multiple special ones, but that enforces that the special computations do not depend on each other.
 Its corresponding let-syntax is `and+`.
 This is useful in the context of commandline interface definition, it allows you to define commandline application with multiple arguments: